 The South Yorkshire Woodland partnership’s primary objective is to increase the amount of trees and woodlands planted in South Yorkshire.

-- Develop and deliver a public engagement plan to increase the profile of tree planting and woodland creation in South Yorkshire and seek ways to increase capacity for public involvement across partners.
+- Delivering a public engagement plan to increase the profile of tree planting and woodland creation in SY.

 Where we operate